OjolCyberArmy/Ojol-Shell-Backdoor-/README.md

 # Read this
 - Upload this `0jol.php` To Your Target!
-- I suggest that before using the Ransomware feature, the `0jol.php` file must be in public_html and all files on the website are backed up

 # Support me
 <a href="https://www.buymeacoffee.com/OJOLCYBERARMY"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=☕&slug=OJOLCYBERARMY&button_colour=FFDD00&font_colour=000000&font_family=Comic&outline_colour=000000&coffee_colour=ffffff" /></a>